i-e-b/SnivellingGit/README.md

 ### Goals

+* Navigation when not in a git repo?
 * Move head (checkout)
 * Add files ; commit ; push
 * fetch ; merge (probably best as separate?)